 How to get over a heartbreak

-Loving someone forever makes an imprint on your heart and soul.
+Loving someone makes an imprint on your heart and soul forever.
 When they leave, it feels like a hole left behind that never heals.
-The good news, at some point, your heart will mend, and it stops hurting so damn much.
+The good news is, at some point, your heart will mend and it stops hurting so damn much.

 Sometimes when we don’t just let things out, they sit and fester.
-Sure, there is a time to move on and stop crying, but if you don’t take the time to let it work its way through and let it all sink in, there will be a time when the emotions surface.
+Sure, there is a time to move on and stop crying.
+But if you don’t take the time to let it work its way through and let it all sink in, there will be a time when the emotions surface.

 If you want to get over a heartbreak, find someone who understands what you go through and won’t play the devil’s advocate, ignore your pain, or try to convince you it doesn’t just f*cking suck.
 Heartbreak f*cking sucks, and it is okay and much better just to say so.